jfortunato/justmenu/README.md

 * **Menu simplification**
   On very large menus, items can be combined into a single "or" choice.
-This helps make the menu much easier to navigate as the result will be less items showing up.
+This helps make the menu much easier to navigate as there will be less items showing up.

 * **Easy to create menus**
   A robust admin section should allow for rapidly building online menus.